 Reference to Doctor may also include a nurse practitioner - If the applicable provincial legislation permits nurse practitioners to prescribe or order certain supplies or services, Sun Life will reimburse those eligible services or supplies prescribed or ordered by a nurse practitioner the same way as if they were prescribed or ordered by a doctor.
 For drugs, refer to Other health professionals allowed to prescribe drugs.

 Who is covered?

-All full-time Support Staff employees who have completed the waiting period are covered by the Extended Health Care Plan which includes semi-private hospital accommodation.
+All Partial-Load Academic employees who have completed the enrolment form electing the benefit and served the waiting period are covered by the Extended Health Care Plan which includes semi-private hospital accommodation.

 Waiting Period